USB Bridge CAN Firmware Flashing

 fly-flash -d auto -h -f /data/klipper/out/klipper.bin

-1. Open the WEB interface of the host computer.
-In the configuration options on the left sidebar, find:
+- Open the WEB interface of the host computer, and in the sidebar's configuration options, find:

 Fill in the CAN ID